Notes on the Geography of Portugal: Lisbon/Belém

 The base of the statue celebrates honest labor, or at least hard labor.

-A record of his achievements.
+A record of Pombal's achievements.

 We'll briefly run up the hill to the east.
 This?
 Oh, it's the Sé, or bishop's seat, which is to say the cathedral.
 It's been heavily renovated after repeated quakes.